Jingo88/Just_Another_React_Tutorial/README.md

 * Now you can start seeing the organizational piece of React.
 * Each component is just a JavaScript object that we can import/export and drop any where we want in our site.
 * Utilizing components in this manner lets us keep them small and also makes them reusable
+	* Think about having to build only one `loading animation component` and being able to re-use that in multiple parts/pages on your site.
 * `export default` - is ES6 syntax that will allow us to export the one main function of the file.
 	* This is how we are allowed to import the `HomeComponent` inside of the `HomeContainer` file
+* ***STYLING***
+	* There are arguments for and against declaring `styles` as a JS object to add to your JSX.
+	* It may look more organized because a React project can break up into many components.
+	* However, you will not get the full CSS functionality inside a JS file as you would a normal CSS/SASS file

+***Forward onto step 03_state_and_props***

 ---